Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 If you opt for a metal or PFM crown, the process is a bit different.
 You will have to wear a temporary crown while a dental laboratory creates the crown.
 Then, you will come back for a second appointment, wherein we will place the crown on your tooth.

-Cost of Dental Crowns
+Understanding the Cost of Dental Crowns

 working on a dental crown